MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Part of this is because the plugin detects if you're running on a supported plugin to determine which platform implementation of the plugin should be used.
 If the platform isn't supported, it will default to the aforementioned behaviour to reduce friction when writing tests.
 If this not desired then consider using mocks.

-If a platform-specific implementation of the plugin is required for your tests, a [named constructor](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/FlutterLocalNotificationsPlugin/FlutterLocalNotificationsPlugin.private.html) is available that allows you to specify the platform required e.g. a [`FakePlatform`](https://api.flutter.dev/flutter/package-platform_platform/FakePlatform-class.html).
+If a platform-specific implementation of the plugin is required for your tests, use the [debugDefaultTargetPlatformOverride](https://api.flutter.dev/flutter/foundation/debugDefaultTargetPlatformOverride.html) property provided by the Flutter framework.